toh-1/devops-journal-THO/devops-journal.md

 git add devops-journal.md
 git commit -m "Add Day 6 Bonus Level 4: Advanced conditional script with numeric extraction" git push

+What I Learned Today
+Today was all about using conditional logic and building Bash scripts to evaluate numerical input (e.g., test scores):

+Practiced using if, elif, and else statements.

+Learned how to evaluate numeric ranges using operators like -ge, -lt, and -le.

+Designed a test score grader script with personalized messages based on the score.

+Practiced adding custom responses, e.g., “A+ – Promoted One Class Above Level!”

+⌨️ Commands Practiced
+bash
+Copy
+chmod +x grade_check.sh   # Make script executable ./grade_check.sh          # Run the script
+nano grade_check.sh       # Edit the script
+💡 Bonus Concepts Learned
+Added input validation to check for non-numeric input.

+Used read to collect test score and user name.

+Practiced chaining conditions and branching logic based on user input.

+✍️ Sample Script
+bash
+Copy
+#!/bin/bash

+echo "Enter your test score (0-150):" read score

+if [ "$score" -gt 150 ]; then
+  echo "Grade: A+ – Promoted One Class Above Level!" elif [ "$score" -ge 90 ]; then echo "Grade: A – Excellent!" elif [ "$score" -ge 70 ]; then echo "Grade: C – Fair effort." elif [ "$score" -ge 60 ]; then echo "Grade: D – Needs improvement." elif [ "$score" -ge 50 ]; then echo "Grade: E – Please seek help and study more." else echo "Grade: F – Repeat class!" fi
+🧠 Notes to My Future Self
+Bash uses -ge, -lt, etc., instead of >=, <, etc.

+Always add then after if or elif.

+Don’t forget to close with fi.

+Test different inputs to make sure all branches of the script work.

+Use chmod +x filename.sh before running any new script.